-I work with clients in person (also known as face to face therapy) in the centre of Edinburgh.
+I work with clients in person (also known as face to face therapy).
+Currently I only offer sessions outdoors (walk and talk) in East Lothian.
 I also work with clients online, offering online therapy in a variety of media including text-based counselling.

 The principle of the therapeutic counselling relationship is the same whichever you choose.
 I want to work with you in a supportive, nurturing way, to help you make contact with your inner child, and to encourage you to build a relationship with yourself.
 You might find it helpful to consider the questions below, to decide whether you feel online counselling or in person therapy would work better for you at this point.